-Do you have any connections with Sully during the time it was a hospital either as a patient or as a member of staff?
+Do you have any connections with Sully, the famous TB and heart hospital?
+(1936-2001) either as a patient or as a member of staff?

 Friday, 30 November 2012

 Peter...from New Zealand

 Dr Bill Foreman is one of New Zealand's most famous expats, something I did not know but it does not surprise me.

 I have to thank Peter Isaac for the following information received today on email:

 "Very interested in your work on Sully Hospital.
 It was pioneered by Dr Bill Foreman whose family was from Takapuna in New Zealand.
 I recall him well in the 1950s -60s in Dinas Powis..
 Harold Mason Foreman, always known as Bill for some reason, is a national hero in NZ for his courageous work in POW camps in WW2 and for his work at Sully.
 The hospital became a victim of post war hospital rationalisation circa 1960.
 The New Zealand Encyclopaedia circa 1966 has him among famous NZ expats in the UK."